MaximeAubanel/mining-rig-control/README.md

 If your ISP do not provide you a static IP, we will use a dynamic DNS.
 Indeed, it's not a static IP address but it's an address (like "http://whaterver.io") which is supposed to always point to the object with a dynamic IP that it has been connected to (here our router).

-We are then going to use [no-ip](https://www.noip.com) which will allow us to have a dynamic DNS and therefore an address only pointing to our router :
+We are then going to use [no-ip](https://www.noip.com) which will allow us to have a dynamic DNS and therefore an address pointing indefinitly to our router :

 - Create an account
 - Register an hostname

-Once this is done, go to your router configuration page, it should be [192.168.1.1](192.168.1.1)
+Once this is done, go to your router configuration page, it should be [192.168.1.1](192.168.1.1) and search for something about "Dynamic DNS".
+Usually they should ask you about your login and password (that you setted 3 lines above).

+To make sure that everything is working just type on google the hostname you created.
+For instance, if you created the hostname "helloworld.ddns.me" then just type it on google address search bar.
+If everything worked, you should be able to see the EXACT same thing on helloworld.ddns.me and 192.168.1.1.